hbldh/pyefd/README.rst

     $ py.test tests.py

-The tests includes a single image from the MNIST dataset of handwritten digits ([#second]_) as a contour to use for testing.
+The tests include a single image from the MNIST dataset of handwritten digits ([#second]_) as a contour to use for testing.

 Documentation